FAIR Legal & Estate Guide

 Direct answer

 You need a divorce appraisal when art, antiques, jewelry, household contents, collectibles, vehicles, or other property must be valued for divorce, separation, mediation, settlement, or court review.
-The assignment should define the intended users, effective date, value basis, property scope, and non-contingent fees before the appraiser begins.
+Define intended users, effective date, value basis, property scope, and non-contingent fees before the appraiser begins.

 • Match the appraiser to the item category.